Explore 2015 Research

 The initial funding from this UCB Arthritis Australia grant has allowed us to instigate this program of research through the establishment of the cohort.
 The recruitment of participants and the collection of extensive demographic, medical and environmental data in parallel with a biobank of samples for analysis is allowing us to investigate the intersection of genetics, environment, microbiome and immune function in RA.
 We hope to provide those people living with RA and their families’ participation in research that will result in new knowledge generation regarding the pathogenesis, prediction and ultimately prevention of RA.

-Investigating the epigenetic profiles of children with Juvenile Idiopathic Arthritis (JIA)
+Investigating the genes of children with Juvenile Idiopathic Arthritis (JIA)

 |Funded by:||The Estate of the Late Marion Alice Simpson|